Vladilen Minin: Institute of Applied Physics

 For the first time a complex of the radar and optoelectronic close-in jammers “Smeliy” (Brave) PK-16 (Russian:ПК-16)) was produced.
 A considerable contribution into passive jamming development was made by Minin.

 In 1991 Minin was elected a president of the Urals-Siberian Branch of the Academy of Technological Sciences and a member of the Academy Council for new information technologies.

 Publications

 He is an author and co-author of over 600 treatises including some monographs, and more than 100 patents and discoveries.

 Family

-Married to Inna Alexandrovna Minina.
-He has two sons (twins), Oleg and Igor.
-They are both Doctors of Technical Sciences, university professors, corresponding members of Russian Academy of Metrology and The Russian Academy of Natural History.
+He was married to Inna Aleksandrovna Minina.
+He has two sons (twins), Oleg and Igor, who are both Doctors of Technical Sciences, university professors, and corresponding members of Russian Academy of Metrology and The Russian Academy of Natural History.